-- b. its duty under the Education Reform Act 1988, to ensure that academic staff have freedom within the law to question and test received wisdom, and to put forward new ideas and controversial or unpopular opinions, without placing themselves in jeopardy of losing their jobs or privileges they may have at the College. - 5.
-Every member of the College community is entitled to freedom of thought, conscience and religion as far as reasonably practicable, to hold opinions without interference, disability or disadvantage, and to freedom of expression within the law, including the right to seek, receive and impart information and ideas. - 6.
+- e.
+Cooperation- all staff, students and visitors will be expected to work together to support the mission and objectives of the College. - 4.
+The College recognises: - a.
+Its duty under the Education (No.2) Act 1986, requiring it to take such steps as are reasonably practicable to ensure that freedom of speech within the law is secured for staff, students and visiting speakers to the College (including honorary and visiting staff) - b. its duty under the Education Reform Act 1988, to ensure that academic staff have freedom within the law to question and test received wisdom and to put forward new ideas and controversial or unpopular opinions, without placing themselves in jeopardy of losing their jobs or privileges they may have at the College. - 5.
+Every member of the College community is entitled to freedom of thought, conscience and religion as far as reasonably practicable, to hold opinions without interference, disability or disadvantage and to freedom of expression within the law, including the right to seek, receive and impart information and ideas. - 6.
 Staff, students and visitors also have the right to work and study unhindered by harassment, threat or intimidation.
-Rights to freedom from harassment, threat, and intimidation are set out in the College's Regulations, Policies and Procedures and which should be read in conjunction with this Code.
-The College's Principles of Dignity at Work and Study, Safeguarding Policy and the Student Discipline Policy includes procedures for staff, students and visitors to report alleged harassment, threat or intimidation and to have their concerns investigated, including, where necessary, with reference to the Police or other statutory authorities. - 7.
+Rights to freedom from harassment, threat and intimidation are set out in the College's regulations, policies and procedures and which should be read in conjunction with this policy.
+The College's Principles of Dignity at Work and Study, Safeguarding Policy and the Student Discipline Policy include procedures for staff, students and visitors to report alleged harassment, threat or intimidation and to have their concerns investigated, including, where necessary, with reference to the Police or other statutory authorities. - 7.
 The College's Student Discipline Policy and the Staff Discipline Procedure may be invoked where staff and students breach this Free Speech Policy and Procedure.
-The Wellness Review Policy and Procedure may also be used where there are substantive concerns about a student's fitness to study. - 8.
+The Support and Wellness Policy may also be used where there are substantive concerns about a student's fitness to study. - 8.
 The College recognises that freedom of speech and academic freedom are qualified rights.
 The College will give effect to those rights to the extent permitted by the law.
-It will therefore balance its duty to ensure those rights with its other legal duties including having due regard to the need to eliminate discrimination, harassment and victimisation; having due regard to the need to prevent people from being drawn in to terrorism; and taking steps to ensure the health, safety and well-being of employees, students, external speakers and visitors.
+It will therefore balance its duty to ensure those rights with its other legal duties, including having due regard to the need to eliminate discrimination, harassment and victimisation; having due regard to the need to prevent people from being drawn in to terrorism and taking steps to ensure the health, safety and well-being of employees, students, external speakers and visitors.